patrickcunningham/podcatcher/README.md

-# podcatcher
+# Podcatcher - BBC Software Engineering & Internet Applications MSc - Mobile Applications Android
-As part of the Mobile Applications Android course, a deliverable is a final project that covers certain topics learned over the period of the three day course.
+As part of the course, a deliverable is a final project that covers certain topics learned over the period of the three day course.
 The final project is in the form of a fully functioning Android application.
 This document proposes the details of the project, how it aims to cover the requirements of the final project and justifications.